ni/nimi-python/docs/niscope/class.rst

         True  (1) - Acquire data on this channel
         False (0) - Don't acquire data on this channel

+        .. tip:: This property can be set/get on specific channels within your :py:class:`niscope.Session` instance.
+            Use Python index notation on the repeated capabilities container channels to specify a subset.

+            Example: :py:attr:`my_session.channels[ ... ].channel_enabled`

+            To set/get on all channels, you can call the property directly on the :py:class:`niscope.Session`.

+            Example: :py:attr:`my_session.channel_enabled`

         The following table lists the characteristics of this property.

             +-----------------------+------------+